 James VI and I

 Elizabeth I never married and so had no children of her own to inherit her throne.
-When she died in 1603 her heir was her cousin James VI of Scotland.
+When she died in 1603 her heir was James VI of Scotland.
 He became King James I of England, Wales and Ireland but Scotland remained a separate country.

 The King James Bible